Are your little readers working on reading short vowel words this fall?

 This sort is the perfect way to practice reading simple words while identifying the medial short vowel sound with a fun seasonal twist.

-Scroll below to grab your freebie, then make sure to hop over and snag our Apple Vowel Sort for more fall fun.
+Scroll below to grab your freebie, then make sure to hop over and snag our Vowel Team Centers in our shop for more vowel fun!

 Prep was simple!